-A couple times a year, my church Bridgeway holds a “theology conversation” (TC) – a 6-week project where we read a couple books and host a few workshops on a topic that’s pressing hard on the Church and culture.
-It’s all part of our commitment to train followers of Christ to learn how to be “prepared to make a defense to anyone who asks you for a reason for the hope that is in you” (1 Peter 3:15).
+In my church, we’re trying to establish a rhythm of hosting “theology conversations” a couple times a year, where we read a few books and/or offer a few workshops on a topic that’s pressing hard on the Church and culture.
+It’s part of our commitment to train followers of Christ to learn how to practice “cultural apologetics”, i.e. being “prepared to make a defense to anyone who asks you for a reason for the hope that is in you” (1 Peter 3:15).

-This spring’s TC topic couldn’t be any more critical, as we look under the hood at biblical sexual ethics.
-At our first workshop, we offered 7 reasons why it’s essential for us to study this topic, and not a moment too late.
-Here’s why:
+We recently looked under the hood at biblical sexual ethics.
+In one of our conversations, we came up with seven reasons why it’s essential for Christians, and their churches, to thoroughly study this topic, and not a moment too late.
+Here’s what we came up with:

 1. A swift and radical redefining of what has historically been believed about human sexuality is taking place as we speak.

 It’s no exaggeration that we are living in a Brave New World (if you know that novel.)
-Millennials and Gen-X’ers – your children are growing up in a world that is astonishingly different than the one you grew up in, just a few short years ago.
+Our children are growing up in a world that is astonishingly different than the one we grew up in, just a few short years ago.

 We’re not talking about technology (that goes without saying).
 We’re talking about philosophy – the way people perceive and think about the world.
 And in particular, what they perceive and think about human nature, of which our sexuality is such a core part.

-Nancy Pearcey in her book, Love Thy Body, which is our guide for our first two TC workshops, begins her introduction, called ‘Guide to the Wasteland’ saying, “Human life and sexuality have become the watershed moral issues of our day.”
+Nancy Pearcey in her book, Love Thy Body, begins her introduction, called ‘Guide to the Wasteland’ saying, “Human life and sexuality have become the watershed moral issues of our day.”

 2. While these changes have come seemingly overnight, we need to learn what has brought us to this point.